 On the first Wednesday of each month, a test of the University of West Alabama emergency notification system (UWA Alerts) is conducted.
-The Tuesday before the first Wednesday of the month, an email is sent to the University Community from UWA Public Relations stating: Emergency Alert Test scheduled for 10:00 a.m.
-It also includes the date and time of the test.
-The email includes "Emergency Alert Test - The University of West Alabama and the City of Livingston will perform a monthly test of the emergency outdoor sirens around UWA campus.
+The University of West Alabama and the City of Livingston will perform a monthly test of the emergency outdoor sirens around UWA campus.
 Tests are scheduled for the first Wednesday of each month.
 The siren will be audible throughout the city, but this is only a test.
 In addition, UWA Alerts notifications will be distributed as part of the testing.
 Sirens, alerts and other notifications received at other times should be perceived as emergency alerts."
-A text message stating "This is a test of the University of West Alabama emergency notification system.
+A text message stating "This is a test of the University of West

+Alabama emergency notification system.
 This is only a test" is also sent notifying the campus community of the test.